El-Arise/Microsoft-Fabric/DP-700/Implement Real-Time Intelligence with Microsoft Fabric/README.md

 📘 MICROSOFT FABRIC – Implement Real-Time Intelligence with Microsoft Fabric

 This folder contains my work for the Real‑Time Intelligence learning path in Microsoft Fabric.
-It’s part of my training at the Poshem Technologies Institute DataChallenge, where I’m learning how to work with data that updates every second — like live website clicks, sensor readings, or financial transactions.
+It is part of my training at the Poshem Technologies Institute DataChallenge, where I’m learning how to work with data that updates every second — like live website clicks, sensor readings, or financial transactions.